a-novel/couchbase-json-configurator/README.md

 ### Development

 Couchbase is a demanding system when it comes to RAM.
-They provide a nice [documentation about system requirements]( https://docs.couchbase.com/server/current/install/pre-install.html ).
+They provide a [documentation about system requirements]( https://docs.couchbase.com/server/current/install/pre-install.html ).